Migration from Traditional Infrastructure

 return non_compliant

-def validate_security_compliance():
+def validate_security_compliance(resource):

 if __name__ == '__main__':